 Born in Glasgow, Scotland, Graham joined the College in September 2015.
 Prior to joining the College, Graham was located in Manchester, firstly working with the youth mission charity, ‘The Message Trust’, before studying a MA in Theology (Nazarene Theological College – Manchester).
 He was Associate Pastor for a church plant (Didsbury Community Church) for 2 years and was a licensed District Pastor in the Church of the Nazarene for 4 years.
 Most recently Graham worked as PR & Recruitment Strategist at Nazarene Theological College.

 Graham completed his PhD studies in the area of Ecclesiology and Trinitarian Theology with a thesis title “Participation as a Paradigm for Free Church Ecclesiology” (University of Manchester).
 Graham also holds a LLB (Hons) with Philosophy (University of Glasgow) and a MSc in Marketing (University of Strathclyde).
-Most recently he has completed his Fellowship of the Higher Education Authority and is nearing completion of a Postgraduate Certificate in Academic Practice through the University of the West of Scotland.
+Most recently he has completed his Fellowship of the Higher Education Authority and a Postgraduate Certificate in Academic Practice through the University of the West of Scotland.

 In his spare time Graham enjoys playing and watching a variety of sports and listening to a wide collection of (mainly) Indie Folk music.